Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 Improve ``find_nearby_faces.py``

-* Add a switch to choose the "referene face" from the database
+* Add a switch to choose the "reference face" from the database
 * Add a switch to specify which table to search

 Also, look for general code improvements, including sharing code, and